 - Users sign into the app with their organization credentials.
 They don't have to create new user profiles for the app.

 - Users within the same organization are part of the same tenant.

 - When a user signs in, the application knows which tenant the user belongs to.

 - When authorizing a user's actions (say, viewing a resource), the app must take into account the user's tenant.

 - Users might be assigned roles within the application, such as "Admin" or "Standard User".
 Role assignments should be managed by the customer, not by the SaaS provider.

 Example.
-Alice, an employee at Contoso, navigates to the application in her browser and clicks the “Log in” button.
-She is redirected to a login screen where she enters her corporate credentials (username and password).
+Alice, an employee at Contoso, navigates to the application in her browser and clicks the "Log in" button.
+She is redirected to a sign-in screen where she enters her corporate credentials (username and password).
 At this point, she is logged into the app as

 email@example.com.
 The application also knows that Alice is an admin user for this application.
 Because she is an admin, she can see a list of all the resources that belong to Contoso.
 However, she cannot view Fabrikam's resources, because she is an admin only within her tenant.

 In this guidance, we'll look specifically at using Azure AD for identity management.

 - We assume the customer stores their user profiles in Azure AD (including Office365 and Dynamics CRM tenants)